Reheating in runaway inflation models via the evaporation of mini primordial black holes

 The size of the $\beta$ value plays a critical role and determines the details of the cosmological evolution.
 Small $\beta$ values imply a small population of PBHs and an extended kination phase.
 Kination domination ends due to the radiation produced by PBH evaporation at a temperature $T_\text{rh}\propto \beta^{3/4}$.
-Although reheating temperatures safely larger than ${\cal O}(10)$ MeV can be realized the extended kination scenario is ruled out.
-The energy density of GWs, of both primary and secondary, gets enhanced and hazards BBN.
+Although reheating temperatures safely larger than ${\cal O}(10)$ MeV can be realized, the extended kination scenario is ruled out.
+The energy density of GWs, of both primary and secondary, becomes enhanced and alters BBN and CMB.
 Noteworthy, the stringent constraint on $\beta$ comes from the secondary GWs.
-The $\beta$ value has to be that large, $\beta\gtrsim 10^{-18}-10^{-10}$, that PBHs dominate the energy density of the early universe, Eq. (\ref{masterbound}).
+The $\beta$ value has to be large enough, $\beta\gtrsim 10^{-18}-10^{-10}$, so that PBHs dominate the energy density of the early universe, Equation (\ref{masterbound}).
 A PBH domination compensates the relative increase of the GW energy density that occurs during kination domination.
-In the present-day universe the induced GW have a non-negligible amplitude but too large frequencies, which generally lay outside the sensitivity band of the current or near future detectors.
+In the present-day universe the induced GWs have a non-negligible amplitude but too large frequencies, which generally lay outside the sensitivity band of the current or near future detectors.
 A PBH domination phase comes with an isocurvature perturbation which, in turn, induces an extra component of secondary GWs \cite{Papanikolaou:2020qtd} that constrains the maximum $\beta$ value \cite{Domenech:2020ssp}.
-The final allowed parameter space ($M_\text{PBH}, \beta$) is summarized in Fig. \ref{FigAll}.
-It is exciting that the allowed parameter space of our scenario can shrink further from data coming from GW experiments as well as from cosmological precision measurements of the effective relativistic degrees of freedom $\Delta N_{\nu,\text{eff}}$ during BBN.
+The final allowed parameter space ($M_\text{PBH}, \beta$) is summarized in Figure \ref{FigAll}.
+It is exciting that the allowed parameter space of our scenario can shrink further from data coming from GW experiments as well as from cosmological precision measurements of the effective relativistic degrees of freedom $\Delta N_{\nu,\text{eff}}$ during BBN or photon decoupling.